-There are several ways to pray, depending on where you are and what you are doing.
+There are several different ways to pray, depending on where you are and what you are doing.

 Some people close their eyes.
 Some lift their hands and others sing.
 There are probably many more ways to pray, but these are the ones that I use.